Jim-JMCD/DummyFileCreator/README.md

-# DummyFileCreator
+## DummyFileCreator ( *DFileCreate* )
 Dummy Data File Creator
-DFileCreator - a bash script to create files with random content.
+DFileCreate - a bash script to create files with random content.

 A test file generator that can generate random data in a directory tree or single directory.
 * Minimum file number = 1